Control-DINO: Feature Space Conditioning for Controllable Image-to-Video Diffusion: Method

-The denoiser $v_\theta$, a video transformer model, is trained to predict the velocity to move the next sample towards $\mathcal{L} = \mathbb{E}_{z_0,\epsilon,t}\left[\|v_t - v_\theta(z_t, t, c)\|_2^2\right]$, where $v_t = \alpha_t \epsilon - \sigma_t z_0$ and $c$ denotes the conditioning signal.
+The denoiser $v_\theta$, a video transformer, is trained to predict the velocity $v_t = \alpha_t \epsilon - \sigma_t z_0$ by minimizing $\mathcal{L} = \mathbb{E}_{z_0,\epsilon,t}\left[\|v_t - v_\theta(z_t, t, c)\|_2^2\right]$, where $c$ denotes conditioning.
 We consider per-frame conditioning signals $c_{1:T}$ (edges, depth, semantic maps, or feature maps) pixel aligned with the output frames.
 Conditioning signals that are encoded with the video VAE (e.g., depth or edges) match the latent-space temporal resolution directly, while signals that bypass the VAE are rescaled spatially and temporally.
-With the spatial resolution adapted, we use a temporal adapter with the same causal architecture as the video's encoder to map the conditioning temporal length from 49 to 13 frames to match latent temporal resolution.
+With the spatial resolution adapted, we use a temporal adapter with the same causal architecture as the video encoder to map the conditioning temporal length.

-We condition the video diffusion model with residual connections to the first 16 layers from the output of the transformer blocks that processes the noisy latent concatenated with the features along the feature dimension.
-The projections $\mathcal{Z}_\ell$ are zero initialized and can be additionally masked.
-High-resolution masks, obtained for example by rendering geometry, can also be masked:
+We condition the video diffusion model by injecting residual connections from the output of the transformer block into its first 16 layers.
+This stream concatenates the noisy latent with the conditioning features along the feature dimension and processes them with a copy of the transformer block($\mathcal{Z}$) at each layer $\mathcal{Z}^{light}_\ell$, yielding the conditioning hidden states $h^{c}_\ell$.
+The projections $\mathcal{Z}^{light}_\ell$ are zero initialized.
+We optionally modulate each injection by a mask $M \in [0,1]^{60 \times 90}$, broadcast over the feature dimension, where $M = 1$ recovers the unmasked case; $M$ can encode, for example, per-pixel visibility obtained by rendering geometry.

-Here $h_l$ is the current hidden state being denoised and $h^{c}_l$ is the output hidden state from the transformer blocks.
+Here $h_{\ell+1}$ is the current hidden state being denoised.